Truck convoy leaves D.C. area after weeks of traffic-snarling protests

 A nonprofit says it collected over $1.5 million for a D.C.-region-bound truck convoy.
 Its director recently pleaded guilty to fraud.

-Landis said the convoy is headed to Los Angeles to attend a protest organized by Defeat the Mandates — the same group that rallied on the steps of the Lincoln Memorial in January, attracting thousands of people from across the country including anti-vaccine crusaders such as Robert F. Kennedy Jr. and Robert Malone.
+Landis said the convoy is headed to Los Angeles to attend an April 10 anti-vaccine mandate protest organized by Defeat the Mandates — the same group that rallied on the steps of the Lincoln Memorial in January, attracting thousands of people from across the country including anti-vaccine crusaders such as Robert F. Kennedy Jr. and Robert Malone.

 Anti-vaccination leaders have seized on the uncertainty from the coronavirus pandemic to propel their once-fringe movement into the homes of millions of Americans, dissuading families from receiving the coronavirus vaccines — some of the most effective medicines in human history — during a pandemic that has killed more than 978,000 Americans.
 Brase said in a Facebook Live talk that he will be a guest speaker at the Los Angeles rally.

-The People’s Convoy brought together parents concerned about vaccine mandates for their children, health-care workers who refused to be vaccinated as well as members of the Three Percenters — part of the self-styled militia movement and those who believe QAnon conspiracy theories, including false claims about satanic child-sex-trafficking rings.
+The People’s Convoy brought together parents concerned about vaccine mandates for their children, health-care workers who refused to be vaccinated as well as members of the Three Percenters, part of the self-styled militia movement, and those who believe QAnon conspiracy theories, including false claims about satanic child-sex-trafficking rings.
 Christian nationalism was evident in the group’s frequent prayers and comparisons to biblical battles.
 Some have urged citizen’s arrests of President Biden and Vice President Harris and bragged about storming the Capitol on Jan.
 6, 2021, as part of the insurrectionist mob.

-Still, it does not appear all of the group’s supporters and drivers will be joining the California trip.
-Social media posts indicate another group plans to stay at the Hagerstown Speedway amid hope more convoys will arrive.
-Some of those supporters expressed frustration online about the People’s Convoy’s new plans for California.
+Still, some of the group’s supporters and drivers expressed frustration online about the People’s Convoy’s plans for California and said they plan to stay at the Hagerstown Speedway amid hope more convoys will arrive and promises from organizers that the People’s Convoy will return.

 It’s not clear how big a presence those remaining will have or what they plan to do.
 Lisa Plessinger, the speedway’s general manager, said she told protesters she needs her space back by April 7 because of races scheduled for April 9.

-Local authorities have seen a “significant decline” in the number of vehicles and trucks in Hagerstown, most of which are not large trucks, Chris Rodriguez, director of D.C.’s Homeland Security and Emergency Management Agency, said on March 25.
-About 1,000 vehicles initially converged on the speedway, including truckers and their supporters.
-Rodriguez estimated on March 25 that there were about 100 vehicles present.
-It was not immediately clear how many vehicles remained on Thursday or joined the trip to California.

-Organizers of the People’s Convoy also said the group will eventually return.
 Brase, who left Hagerstown earlier this week, encouraged other convoys to head to the nation’s capital.

 “We’re all in this together; it doesn’t matter which group you represent,” he said Tuesday on Facebook Live.
 “The fight is still in D.C., 100 percent.”